google/zetasql/docs/functions-and-operators.md

 default time zone, which is implementation defined, as part of the truncate operation.

-When truncating a `TIMESTAMP` to `MINUTE` or`HOUR`, `TIMESTAMP_TRUNC` determines the civil time of the `TIMESTAMP` in the specified (or default) time zone and subtracts the minutes and seconds (when truncating to HOUR) or the seconds (when truncating to MINUTE) from that `TIMESTAMP`.
+When truncating a timestamp to `MINUTE` or`HOUR` parts, `TIMESTAMP_TRUNC` determines the civil time of the timestamp in the specified (or default) time zone and subtracts the minutes and seconds (when truncating to `HOUR`) or the seconds (when truncating to `MINUTE`) from that timestamp.
-While this provides intuitive results in most cases, the result is non-intuitive near daylight savings transitions that are not hour aligned.
+While this provides intuitive results in most cases, the result is non-intuitive near daylight savings transitions that are not hour-aligned.

 **Return Data Type**